 Alternatively, EAL can provide qualified staff to undertake on-site sampling.
 Please contact EAL for more information.

 EAL's research analysis contributed to Australia and New Zealand Guidelines for Fresh and Marine Water Quality updates

-In collaboration with academics in the School of Environment, Science and Enginnering, EAL contributed to the 2020 update of the Australia and New Zealand Guidelines for Fresh and Marine Water Quality.
+In collaboration with academics in the Faculty of Science and Enginnering, EAL contributed to the 2020 update of the Australia and New Zealand Guidelines for Fresh and Marine Water Quality.
 Default Guideline Values (DGVs) were updated for boron in freshwater, iron in fresh and marine waters, zinc in marine water and chromium III in freshwater.
 Using specialised techniques and methods, EAL has the capabilities to meet the 99% protection guidelines in both marine and fresh water for the updated DGVs.

 Chromium, mercury and arsenic speciation

 In addition to total concentrations analysed by routine ICPMS methods, EAL can provide speciation of chromium, mercury and arsenic, with extremely low detection limits, for environmental trace metal and ecotoxicology applications.
 Speciation analysis is performed using High Pressure Liquid Chromatography coupled to a Perkin Elmer NexION 350D ICPMS (HPLC-ICPMS).